Disclosure: This post contains affiliate links. We earn a small commission on every purchase made at no extra cost to you.

-From November 19, 2022 to January 22, 2022, you can visit the Presepi Dal Mondo or the International Nativity Scene festival inside of the famous Verona Arena.
+From November 18, 2023 to January 14, 2023, you can visit the Presepi Dal Mondo or the International Nativity Scene festival inside of the famous Verona Arena.

 The event is one of the grandest of its kind and many of the nativity scenes come from museums and collectors.
-One million visitors visit every year, so its best to get your tickets in advance.
+One million people visit every year, so its best to get your tickets in advance.

 The cost to visit is €8 per adult with price reductions for different age groups.
 You can buy your tickets here.

 The opening times are 9:00am to 8:00pm.
 Visit the official site for all updated information.